Song to Woody: Homages and covers

 David Bowie refers to the song in his tribute to Dylan, "Song for Bob Dylan", which begins with the line, "Now hear this, Robert Zimmerman, I wrote this song for you" mirroring Dylan's own "Hey, hey Woody Guthrie, I wrote you a song."
-The song is on Bowie's 1971 album "Hunky Dory".
+The song is on Bowie's 1971 album Hunky Dory.

+Irish folk singer Christy Moore recorded a version of the song with the name "Tribute to Woody" in his 1972 album Prosperous.

 Frank Turner references the song in his song "Pass it Along", with the lyrics "Hey, hey Mr. Dylan, I have written you a song."
 This originally appeared on his Rock & Roll EP and was subsequently released on compilation The Second Three Years, which also features a cover of "Song to Woody" renamed "Song to Bob" with some lyrical adjustments.

-A punk rock version by Silverstein can be found on the amnesty international charity album Chimes of Freedom.
+A punk rock version by Silverstein can be found on the Amnesty International charity album Chimes of Freedom.

 The song was used as the end credits music in the Mad Men episode "Guy Walks Into an Advertising Agency".

+Timothée Chalamet performs the song live on camera as Bob Dylan in James Mangold's 2024 film A Complete Unknown.
+It was subsequently released on the film's soundtrack album.